eoinkelly/notes/rails/raw-sql/index.md

 ## What decisions do I need to make?

 Broadly speaking, these are the sequence of decisions and actions you will need.
 The rest of this document explains these in more detail.

-1. Verify that you cannot achieve the outcomes you need with just normal ActiveRecord queries and you do actually need to write raw SQL.
-1. Write the SQL query you want to use.
-1. Choose how to embed data values into your SQL (if required).
-Options are:
-    1. Escape the values yourself and interpolate them directly into the query string
-    2. Use SQL bound parameters by wrapping your SQL in PREPARE...EXECUTE
-    3. Use bound parameters using the separate PARSE and BIND steps in the Postgres wire protocol
-2. Decide where to store the query, one of:
-   1. _query object_ e.g. `app/queries/quarterly_report_query.rb` or `app/services/quarterly_report_query.rb`
-   2. A _database view_
-   3. A _materialised database view_
-3. If it should live in a query object, choose how much memory copying you are ok with.
-Options are:
-    * I **need** absolutely minimal memory copying so need lower level APIs
-        * Decide whether you need to use a CURSOR to manage memory usage of the results
-    * Some data copying is ok
-    * I don't care about memory usage because my dataset is small enough

 ```mermaid
 graph TD